adriandelfin1/AdrianReactApp/README.md

 # Social Messaging Web Application

 ## Key Features:
-**Login and registration authentication** Users are able to create an account and log in to those accounts.
+**Login and registration authentication:** Users are able to create an account and log in to those accounts.
 **Direct Messaging:** Users can send direct, private messages to other users.
 **Voice, Video, and Screen Sharing Chat:** Users can have direct communication for voice, video, and screen sharing with other users.
 ## Technologies Used: